scottmangiapane/advent-of-code/README.md

 npx nodemon 2020/day01
 ```

 There is also a helper script installed to download the questions for any given day and convert them to markdown.
-Since part 2 questions are only available for accounts that have completed the corresponding part 1 question, an auth token is required.
-Use the script like so:
+It also downloads the input file.
+Because this is unique for each user, an auth token is required:
 ```
-export AUTH=<your_session_token>
+export AUTH=<your_session_cookie>
 node download <year> <day>
 ```